powernsx/powernsx.github.io/index.md

 Find out more information about the author and the team [here](/about/)

-# Blog Entries
+## Blog

 Want to know what is new with PowerNSX?
-Check out the blog entries [here](/blog/).
-They are in chronological order showing off new things done with PowerNSX.
-Also, check out a friend of PowerNSX, Anthony Burke's blog [here](http://networkinferno.net/tag/powernsx)
+The team occasionally blogs [here](https://powernsx.github.io/blog/).
+Also, team member Anthony Burkes blog, where he posts a lot of useful usage information cant be found [here](http://networkinferno.net/tag/powernsx).

-# Is PowerNSX supported?
+## Is PowerNSX supported?

 This module is opensource, and as such is _not supported_ by VMware, and comes with no warranties express or implied.
 Please test and validate its functionality before using in a production environment.

 Whist every endeavour is made to test functionality it is recommended that tools and scripts created with PowerNSX be validated and tested before using in production.

-# License #
+## License

 PowerNSX is licensed under GPL v2